Treatment of Inherited IRAs

 If the decedent did not name a beneficiary, and you receive the funds through his estate, you must withdraw them by December 31st of the fifth year after his death.
 If, for instance, he were to pass away anytime during 2020, his heirs would have to complete the retirement plan withdrawals by December 31, 2025.
 They would lose the opportunity to defer the withdrawals throughout their lifetimes, simply taking the minimum distributions each year.
-And depending on the size of the retirement plan, if they waited to take the withdrawals to the fifth year, the lump sum withdrawal might push them into a higher tax bracket.
+And depending on the size of the retirement plan, if they waited to take the withdrawals until the fifth year, the lump sum withdrawal might push them into a higher tax bracket.
 This rule was not affected by the SECURE Act.

-Prior to the end of 2019, designated beneficiaries who were not surviving spouses of the decedent have the option of converting their share of the retirement plan to an inherited IRA.
-Unlike their own retirement plan, with an inherited IRA, the beneficiary must begin withdrawals by December 31st of the year after the year in which the original owner passed away.
+Prior to the end of 2019, designated beneficiaries who were not surviving spouses of the decedent had the option of converting their share of the retirement plan to an inherited IRA.
+Unlike their own retirement plan, with an inherited IRA, the beneficiary had to begin withdrawals by December 31st of the year after the year in which the original owner passed away.
 For instance, if the original owner passed away in 2019, you would have to begin withdrawals by December 31, 2020.
 You would take minimum distributions based on your own individual life expectancy using the IRS table found here.
 This explains why the table begins before age 70 ½, the earliest age by when you must take a minimum distribution from your own retirement plans (now 72 for those born after June 30, 1949).
-So, for instance, if a 30-year-old, who we’ll call Beth, inherits a $350,000 retirement plan, she will only be required to withdraw $6,567 in the first year ($350,000 ÷ 53.3 = $6,567).
-However, she can withdraw as much as she wants even before age 59 ½ without paying a penalty, just paying income taxes.
-Beth can and should name beneficiaries to her inherited IRA, but if she passes away before withdrawing everything, they can’t then stretch the IRA even longer but instead must continue making withdrawals based on Beth’s hypothetical age if she were still alive.
+So, for instance, if a 30-year-old, who we’ll call Beth, inherited a $350,000 retirement plan, she would only have been required to withdraw $6,567 in the first year ($350,000 ÷ 53.3 = $6,567).
+However, she can withdraw as much as she wants even before age 59 ½ without paying a penalty—just paying income taxes.
+Beth can and should name beneficiaries to her inherited IRA, but if she passes away before withdrawing everything, they can’t then stretch the IRA even longer, but instead must continue making withdrawals based on Beth’s hypothetical age if she were still alive.
 So, if Beth passes away at 55 and Ben, who then is 30 years old, inherits the IRA, Ben will have to withdraw 1/29.6 of the IRA before the end of the following year rather than 1/53.3 of it as Beth did when she originally inherited the account.

 Those were the old rules that still apply to any IRAs inherited before December 31, 2019.
 For those inherited from individuals who die on or after January 1, 2020, the inherited IRA must be entirely withdrawn by the end of the 10th year after the person’s death.
 So, for instance, for someone dying in 2021, the IRA must be completely withdrawn by December 31, 2031.
 There are exceptions, however, for: